-This vision statement represents the community's hopes for what Anahola should be.
-This Regional Plan Update is the first to incorporate a vision statement.
+This vision statement represents the community's hopes for what Anahola's future could look like.
+This Regional Plan Update is the first to incorporate a vision statement for Anahola.
 A vision is an aspirational statement that serves as a guiding star for the community to collectively strive for.
 All planning, projects, and actions in the community should be consistent with and ultimately advance the vision.